bytecodealliance/wasmtime/docs/metaref.rst

 Instruction operands can also refer to other entities in the same function.
 This can be extended basic blocks, or entities declared in the function preamble.

+.. currentmodule:: cretonne

 .. autoclass:: EntityRefKind

 .. automodule:: cretonne.entities
     :members:

-.. currentmodule:: cretonne

 Value types
 -----------

-Concrete value types are represented as instances of :class:`cretonne.ValueType`.
+Concrete value types are represented as instances of :class:`cdsl.types.ValueType`.
 There are subclasses to represent scalar and vector types.

+.. currentmodule:: cdsl.types
 .. autoclass:: ValueType
 .. inheritance-diagram:: ValueType ScalarType VectorType IntType FloatType BoolType
     :parts: 1